Join us

 In this talk, Dr Catherine Oliver shares her research on animals in the Society's Collections to explore how geography has always been more than just a human endeavour.
 Through stories of work, companionship, conflict, and discovery, animals are rethought as important geographical actors.

 Catherine is a social and cultural geographer interested in more-than-human geography, urban studies, and animal studies, employed as a postdoctoral researcher in the Department of Geography at the University of Cambridge on an ERC-funded project, Urban Ecologies with Maan Barua.
-Catherine is currently researching urban chickens in London.
+At the moment of writing, Catherine is researching urban chickens in London.
 This research responds to changing demands on food systems, ecologies, and urban space, seeking to understand how non-human life is governed and regulated in cities.